SuvroBaner/polymerize.io/README.md

 * Finally use a shallow neural network (multi-layer perceptron) to capture the non-linearity and intercation terms and minimize the mean squared error loss function.
 * Can augment the training data using the open-source

+# Exploration and Optimization -

+Uniform Distribution of Y "roughness"

+Generating the inputs -

+Draw random samples from a normal (Gaussian) distribution.

+The probability density function of the normal distribution, is often called the bell curve because of its characteristic shape (see the example below).

+The normal distributions occurs often in nature.
+For example, it describes the commonly occurring distribution of samples influenced by a large number of tiny, random disturbances, each with its own unique distribution

+The probability density for the Gaussian distribution is

+p(x) = (1 / sqrt(2*pi*sigma^2)) * exp^(-(x - mu)^2 / 2*sigma^2)

+where  is the mean and  the standard deviation.
+The square of the standard deviation, , is called the variance.

+The function has its peak at the mean, and its “spread” increases with the standard deviation (the function reaches 0.607 times its maximum at  and  [2]).
+This implies that normal is more likely to return samples lying close to the mean, rather than those far away.

+The generateDistribution() would be used to generate the input space of features which will be used to regress the "Roughness" for which we already have a model trained.
+You can think of these as partial derivaties and if you sum them up, it gives you the value of the Total Derivatives.
+Higher the total derivative, higher the final value of roughness.
+We come to this step where internally the Mean Squared Error Loss function is optimized.